 Places Insights overview

-Places Insights makes available to you Google Map's rich places and brands data in Analytics Hub and BigQuery to derive statistical insights about Google Maps' places data.
-The data is deployed in BigQuery data clean rooms which provide a secure environment for data sharing.
+Places Insights lets you analyze the rich places and brands data in Google Maps to derive statistical insights from Google Maps' places or points-of-interest (POI) data.
+The data is deployed using BigQuery data exchange listings with data protections in place to enable a secure and protected environment for data sharing and analysis.

 About places data